croissantderp/C-experiments/README.md

-# cs50shenanigans
+# C-nanigans
-bad apple and other stuff in cs50ide
+bad apple, and fractals in C